JeschkeLab/StepScanEPR/README.md

 # StepScanEPR

-StepscanEPR is a methodology for acquiring EPR spectra with high time resolution by exploiting the concept of modulation-excitation spectroscopy, borrowing ideas from stepscan FTIR.
+StepscanEPR is a methodology for acquiring EPR spectra with high time resolution by exploiting the concept of modulation-excitation spectroscopy and borrowing ideas from stepscan FTIR.

 The setup consisted of an Arduino Uno board connected to the SWA (Sweep Advance) output for trigger counting.
 A trigger is sent by the console for each measured point, either in the field or the time dimension.